 Though not always applicable, T-Shirt Laundry’s renaming of Game of Thrones does often seem quite accurate for large portions of the books/show.
 It leaves out all the political scheming, but it does capture just why Game of Thrones airs on HBO rather than NBC.

-You can buy Beernoculars for $21.99 at the Go Ape Shirts store.
+You can buy Boobs and Swords for $18.00 at the T-Shirt Laundry store.

 Given that Bill Hader is leaving Saturday Night Live, Stefon has given us his last nightlife suggestions (barring a guest appearance in the future).
 I love this shirt simply because Stefon looks so ridiculous.
 There’s nothing especially interesting about the design, and it probably could have been done better with a little more effort.
 I’ll forgive it for that, though.

 Shirtshimi is a New York City based brand with a bunch of quirky designs like this one.
 If you’re looking for a little background, this design is inspired by “Ramune drinks in Japan that signify the Summer”.
 I’m not quite sure what that is, but I enjoy the design nonetheless.